- Go off-roading in 4x4 vehicles and see colourful salt works, gravel desert plains and spectacular rock formations

 Day 2 — At Sea

-Our knowledgeable team members -experts in a variety of scientific fields- would like you to gather in the Theatre Lounge to enjoy the first in a series of informative lectures presented during the voyage.
+Our knowledgeable team members -experts in a variety of scientific fields- would like you to gather in the Explorer Lounge to enjoy the first in a series of informative lectures presented during the voyage.
 Perhaps learn some tips and techniques to take better photos during a photographic workshop offered by our resident Photographer.

 Tonight, we invite you to attend a special Welcome Aboard cocktail party where the Captain will introduce his senior officers.